 Our children are savvy.
 They know how to use technology often better than we do.
 The websites that they are interested in change so frequently that we lose touch with what they are doing.
 They become fashionable to their peer groups, especially the social networking sites.
-Also we are finding that many younger children have “Facebook” accounts.
+Also we are finding that many KS2 pupils have Instagram accounts.
 May we remind you that “Instagram” states: You must be at least 13 years old.

 If your child has social media accounts, we urge you to watch the below link;

 You can find an age-appropriate social network that your kids will love and you can approve of.
 Your kids will like them better than Facebook, and you’ll rest easy knowing they’re protected.

 Some things you could do or think about…..

 Tips for talking to your child about online safety